 Peel and stick to the bag!
 Do the same with the eyes for the ghost and the face for the jack o’ lantern.
 Fun, right?

 Admire your handiwork . . .

 and admire the glow!
 This is a picture I took with my cell phone – unedited – after I charged the bag in the (bright) sun for a few minutes.
 Cool, right?

+I think this is such a great Halloween craft for kids.
 Are you ready to make your own DIY trick or treat bag with Duck Tape?
 Let me know in the comments!